Thaigun/cem-experiments/README.md

 If there have been changes to the environment since the last time you ran it, you can update it by running the following command in the project root: `conda env update --name cem-experiments --file environment.yml --prune`.
 The `--prune` option removes packages that are not found in the `environment.yml`.
 Omit the option if you do not wish this behavior.

 # Run
-Once you have the environment active, run `python main.py`.
+Once you have the environment active, run `python main.py` to see the computer play against itself.
+If you want to control one of the agents with keyboard, run `python keyboard_game.py`.
+See the command line for useful commands.

 # Controls
 Move with WASD, attack the character in front of you or ahead of you with SPACE, heal the character in front of you with H.